weskerfoot/DeleteFB/README.md

+WARNING:
-Note: this currently only works for English language Facebook accounts, due to the lack of a usable API.
+This currently only works for English language Facebook accounts, due to the lack of a usable API.
 Also, year by year deletion is currently broken.
 Feel free to fork or make pull requests.

 ## Why?